-Oil slips as market stays well supplied despite OPEC cuts
+Oil falls as market stays well supplied despite cuts

 The Organization of the Petroleum Exporting Countries and other producers including Russia pledged to cut output by almost 1.8 million barrels per day (bpd) in the first half of 2016, a deal likely to be extended until the end of March 2018.

-But other producers have been quick to fill any supply gaps.
+Other producers have been quick to fill any supply gaps.

 Shipping data in Thomson Reuters Eikon shows that U.S. crude exports to Asia have soared from a handful of tankers a quarter throughout 2015 and 2016 to 10 tankers in the first quarter of 2017 and that figure is expected to rise.